Are you in conflict or collaboration?

 Should

 Quite often I find myself so fixated on what I “should” have done; what I “should” be doing; or even “it shouldn’t be this way!”; I forget that the sensations or emotions that arise before the judgement of “should” are simply measures of movement or indicators of change.
-Instead of...Read More
+Instead of “should” what would it be like to notice?
+Notice the sensations of wanting things to be different.
+Take the time to non-judgementally nurture the feeling...Read More

 Light